-- New legislation will enable the government to mandate standards for how data is collected and stored: so that data flows through the system in a more usable way. - A standards roadmap will be published and maintained: by working with suppliers and procurement frameworks to ensure effective standards within clinical and data systems (April 2022). - The adoption of standards by suppliers to be visible (March 2022). - A core of modern health IT standards to be developed: UKwide Fast Healthcare Interoperability Resources (FHIR) profiles (late 2021). - Supplier standards guidance to be published: the 'Value Sharing Framework and Guidance' (summer 2021) to assist supplier work with NHS. - Standards (APIs) that can be better accessed over the internet to be developed: for cloud-based clinical systems, web pages and apps, and for both patients and clinicians to access patient data (2022). - Artificial Intelligence (AI) innovating companies to be supported: such as via award schemes (through 2026).
+- Legislation will enable the government to mandate standards for how data is collected and stored: so that data flows through the system in a more usable way. - A standards roadmap will be published and maintained: by working with suppliers and procurement frameworks to ensure effective standards within clinical and data systems (2022 onwards). - The adoption of standards by suppliers to be visible (2022-22 onwards). - A core of modern health IT standards to be developed: UKwide Fast Healthcare Interoperability Resources (FHIR) profiles (2021 onwards). - Supplier standards guidance to be published: the 'Value Sharing Framework and Guidance' (2021 onwards) to assist supplier work with NHS. - Standards (APIs) that can be better accessed over the internet to be developed: for cloud-based clinical systems, web pages and apps, and for both patients and clinicians to access patient data (2022 onwards). - Artificial Intelligence (AI) innovating companies to be supported: such as via award schemes (through 2026).